InigoMontoya924/the-linear-algebra-calculator2.0/README.md

 ## A quick tour

 1. In **Calculate**, select a matrix from the shelf and try RREF, addition, multiplication, and inverse.
-Paste `4, 1; 2, 3` into a matrix to see an exact diagonalisation with eigenvalues 5 and 2.
 2. In **Transform**, choose a matrix, press **Play transformation**, and toggle **Eigenvectors** to watch unit vectors become λ₁v₁ and λ₂v₂.
 Turn on **Edit basis** to move either basis vector directly.
 3. In **Projection**, drag both `a` and `b` to compare the L₂ and L₁ nearest points and residuals.
 4. In **SVD**, press **Play factors** to watch the canonical grid move through Vᵀ, Σ, and U.